-This guide explains how to compile GtkRadiant 1.6.x from source code on Windows operating systems.
+This guide explains how to compile GtkRadiant 1.6.5 or newer from source code on Windows operating systems.
 The source code is obtained from the GtkRadiant Git repository, which is open to the public (details follow).
 These instructions are aimed at developers wanting to test changes to GtkRadiant source code.
-The instructions below have been executed successfully on Windows XP 32 bit (some late service pack) and on Windows 7 Professional 64 bit.
+Note that Windows XP is no longer supported.

 This guide is divided into the following main sections.

 First to install is the Git, Git is a powerful distributed Source Code Management tool and the versioning tool of choice for GtkRadiant development.

 The hompepage for Git is git-scm.com, but we are more interested in code.google.com/p/msysgit/ because this is the windows port of git.
 You should download and install the newest "Full installer for official Git for Windows".

 We will now install the Python programming language, which is needed for SCons to work.